 There is also a useful universal power outlet and USB between the seats.

-A big bonus travelling on AA in Premium Economy is that you get a “Chef-inspired meal with free beer, wine and spirits”.
+A big bonus traveling on AA in Premium Economy is that you get a “Chef-inspired meal with free beer, wine, and spirits”.

 Depending on the length of the flight, if it is overnight, you will probably get breakfast served.
 On shorter flights, you just get a drink and something like a panini sandwich (or similar).